Angel-Venegas/Hotel-Desktop-Application/README.md

 5. Download the MySQL driver "https://www.mysql.com/products/connector/", select "JDBC Driver for MySQL (Connector/J)", and then download the one that is "Platform Independent".
 Then unzip it to a location you will remember.

 6. On the project with IntelliJ, click "File", "Project Structure", "Libraries", "+", "Java", navigate to the MySQL connector folder and open it to select the .jar file (the one I used is called "mysql-connector-j-8.2.0.jar".
 Click on it and then click ok and then "Apply".
+Restart IntelliJ so the dependencies are resolved.

 7. Install MySQL community editions and if on Windows 11 "https://dev.mysql.com/downloads/installer/" select version 8.0.35 or higher and "https://dev.mysql.com/downloads/workbench/" version 8.0.35 or higher.